lusingander/serie/README.md

 ### Reporting Compatibility

-Please share your experience with other terminal emulators on the [Discussions](https://github.com/lusingander/serie/discussions).
+Please share your experience with other terminal emulators on the [Discussions](https://github.com/lusingander/serie/discussions/29).

 ## Contributing

 Contributions are welcome.
-Please check out [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+To get started with contributing, please review [CONTRIBUTING.md](CONTRIBUTING.md).
+Contributions that do not follow these guidelines may not be accepted.

 ## Screenshots